 In accordance with Government Auditing Standards, our procedures included a review of any prior year recommendations.
 No findings or recommendations were included in the prior report.

 ACKNOWLEDGMENT

-During the course of our audit, we received the complete cooperation of all the officials of the school district, and we greatly appreciate the courtesies extended to us.
+During the course of our audit, we received the complete cooperation of all the officials of the school district, and we greatly appreciate the courtesies extended to the members of the audit team.